For your best chance of stopping smoking for good, know what you’ll gain and have a clear plan that suits your lifestyle.

 What causes you to crave a cigarette?
 Perhaps you reach for one when you’re feeling stressed, having coffee, during tea breaks or when another driver’s cut you off.
 Knowing your triggers helps you plan how you’ll overcome them.

 3. Consider using the nicotine replacement therapy (NRT) and Quitline 13 7848 together

 Smoking is about more than nicotine addiction alone.
 Usually, a combination of nicotine addiction plus certain situations, thoughts and feelings keeps us smoking.
 Quitting is about dealing with the nicotine addiction as well as those emotional or situational triggers.

 NRT helps you overcome your nicotine addiction while the Quitline helps you create a plan to deal with your other triggers.

-You can chat to Quitline or your GP about which NRT products are right for you.
-It’s also good to know that NRT products will cost you less if you purchase them with a script from your GP.
+You can chat to Quitline or your health professional about which types of NRT are right for you.
+It’s also good to know that some types of NRT such as patches, gum and lozenges, will cost you less if you purchase them with a script from your GP.

 4. Tell your friends

 Our free Your Quit Plan tool steps you through developing a plan for quitting that is tailored to you and your lifestyle.

 You can help us improve by letting us know when you think we could do better and when we got it right.
 To help us improve, please go to Complaints, Compliments and Feedback page.